datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_f27002a697cdfa6ca618dc6e2f69c53e.md

 `@part1`
 Following is a way to inspect the top 20 rows of a table called `df2`.

+This approaches the following:

-This way runs a SQL query on this table that fetches all of the rows from the `df2` table, shows the result using the `show` operation, limiting the output to 20 rows by using dataframe dot notation.
+1. Runs a SQL query on the table that fetches all of its rows, returning it as a dataframe.

-Following is a way to fetch the first 20 rows by using a limit operation in the SQL query, then showing the result using the `show` operation.
+2. Selects the top 20 rows of the dataframe using dataframe dot notation.
+3. Displays the result of step 2 to the console.

 `@part2`